mpickering/blog/posts/2018-09-19-nix-artefacts.md

 a specific version so that anyone else trying to build the image will use the same versions of all the libraries and system dependencies.

-Once we have established a commit of nixpkgs that out package builds with.
+Once we have established a commit of nixpkgs that our package builds with.
 We can use `nix-prefetch-git` in order to create `nixpkgs.json` which will provide the information about the pin.